-What is the BRIGHT Team?
+What is the SAP Team?

 Student Assistance Programs are similar in concept to Employee Assistance Programs, which have been in operation for years in business and industry.
 Section 1547 of the PA School Code enacted as Act 211 of 1990 requires school districts to implement Student Assistance programs.
-The BRIGHT Team is an outgrowth of the statewide Student Assistance Programs.
+The SAP Team is an outgrowth of the statewide Student Assistance Programs.

 Why are student assistance programs important?

 The primary responsibility of the school is to educate students.
 When there is a barrier to learning a student has a difficult time learning.
 School is the only institution through which all students must pass, therefore the school staff has the opportunity to observe and identify students who might be dealing with these issues.
-Also, the BRIGHT Team serves as a resource for school staff and students.
+Also, the SAP Team serves as a resource for school staff and students.

-There is a link between the BRIGHT Team and local agencies within the community.
+There is a link between the SAP Team and local agencies within the community.
 These agencies provide assessments, counselors, and treatment for students.
 The Council on Chemical Abuse (COCA), the Caron Foundation, the Reading Hospital, Service Access Management (SAM), and the Justice Works Program are examples of community agencies.
-Through its relationship with community resources, the BRIGHT Team will be able to connect students and their families to assessments and treatment programs.
+Through its relationship with community resources, the SAP Team will be able to connect students and their families to assessments and treatment programs.

-When a student comes to the attention of the BRIGHT Team, the team will gather information to determine the extent of the problem.
+When a student comes to the attention of the SAP Team, the team will gather information to determine the extent of the problem.
 Parental contact will be made whenever appropriate by the student’s guidance counselor or the appropriate administrator to discuss concerns.